 At the 2019 Game Awards, Microsoft finally unveiled their upcoming console – the Xbox Series X. Previously known only as Project Scarlett, the next-gen console is quite the departure from previous models.
 With a new design and improved hardware, it promises to be the most powerful console the company has released yet.
 It’s also just one console in Microsoft’s next-gen lineup, which will be collectively known as just Xbox.

-From launch games to new console and controller designs, we have gathered and analyzed everything you need to know about the Xbox Series X.
+From launch games to release dates and pricing, we have gathered and analyzed everything you need to know about the Xbox Series X.

 Read also: These Xbox One bundles are cheaper than ever

 It’s only natural to expect the Xbox Series X specs to be a step above the Xbox One, and Microsoft has delivered in spades.
 The Redmond giant has stated that the console will be up to four times as powerful as its predecessor.

 Under the hood, the Series X will feature AMD‘s Zen 2 CPU, 16GB of RAM, and a custom-made AMD Navi-based 12 teraflop GPU.
 The new Xbox console will also have a custom 1TB NVMe SSD, with speculated read speeds as high as 2GB per second.

 There’s also an expansion slot in the back of the console for additional storage, which plugs right into the motherboard to provide the same incredible speeds.
 The goal is to decrease loading times to a minimum and provide ultra-fast environment rendering.